 Co-Founder & Director

-Lily was born in Idaho and loves nature and animals of all varieties.
+Lily was born in Idaho and is a lover of nature and animals of all varieties.
 She has been practicing yoga since 1998.
 After many years of intense self practice, she began studying Classical Yoga with Sri Dharma Mittra in 2007.
 Under his guidance, Lily dedicated herself to the exploration of happiness and service through yoga.
-For several years she served as the Co-Director of the Dharma Yoga Teacher Training program, as well as assisting Dharma Mittra in his teachings worldwide.
-In March of 2010, Lily and Jeremy founded the Brooklyn Yoga School, where Lily currently is the director and manager.
-Lily also serves as the Executive Assistant to meditation teacher and New York Times bestselling author, Sharon Salzberg and has worked for world-renowned chanter, Krishna Das, for many years.
-Through these many channels Lily serves the same goal of sharing the practices of compassion, patience, courage, joy and peace.
-Learn more about her offerings on her website.
+For several years she served as the Co-Director of the Dharma Yoga Teacher Training programs, as well as assisting Dharma in his teachings worldwide.
+In 2010, Lily co-founded the Brooklyn Yoga School where she currently serves as Director and Manager.
+She is also the Executive Assistant to meditation teacher and author, Sharon Salzberg and has worked for world-renowned chanter, Krishna Das, for many years.
+Lily is not currently on the weekly teaching schedule at BYS, but offers monthly chanting events and workshops.
+Learn more via her website.

-Adina started taking yoga at her gym in 2003, and for the next six years muscled her way through power yoga classes and adamantly refused to Om.
-In 2010, she stumbled into BYS, where her real practice of yoga began in glimpses of inner peace, purpose, and happiness.
+Adina started taking yoga at her gym in 2003, and for the next six years muscled her way through power yoga classes and adamantly refused to chant AUM.
+In 2010, she stumbled into Brooklyn Yoga School, where her real practice of yoga began in glimpses of inner peace, purpose, and happiness.
 She kept coming back, and learned to slow down, sit still, stand on her head, fall on her face, and slowly start showing up in life.
 In 2012, Adina completed the BYS 200 HR Teacher Training, and began sharing her practice with others.
 She holds profound gratitude for her many teachers and for the incredibly humbling opportunity to develop and share her practice in this beautiful space.

 Clayton walked into his first yoga class in 2008, and since then his intrigue with the practice has failed to cease.
 He completed his 200 HR Teacher Training through the Brooklyn Yoga School in 2012, and is eternally grateful for the magnitude in which it has opened his mind and changed his life.
 Clayton primarily teaches the classical yoga style according to the lineage of Sri Dharma Mittra.
 His classes most closely resemble the Hatha Yoga style, with elements of Vinyasa and Raja Yoga mixed in.
 Off the mat, Clayton shares his love of singing, music, and performing with as many as possible and as often as he can.
 Spreading compassion, awareness, thoughtfulness, and understanding through his actions is, above all, his highest goal.